The APNA Ethics Program is based on the bylaws of the association, established in 1993. This is the section of the by laws concerning Ethics:

-Anyone who has reason to believe and evidence to prove that a member agency is conducting business in a manner contrary to the Standards of the Association can register a complaint with the Ethics Committee.
-The APNA process for handling complaints is modeled after the Better Business Bureau (BBB) process.
-The Better Business Bureau conducts the complete process on line and is able to be viewed by anyone.
+Anyone who has reason to believe and evidence to prove that a Member (Individual, Agency or Sponsor) is conducting business in a manner contrary to the Standards and Core Values of the Association can register a complaint with the Ethics Committee.

 APNA maintains confidential files of all correspondence relating to the complaint.
 Only the parties involved and the Board of Directors are privy to the information.
-If a complaint is investigated by the Ethics Committee and does not result in any action being taken, the Ethics Committee submits that report at the next regular Board Meeting and the report is entered into the meeting notes.
-Minutes from APNA Board Meeting can be viewed by current board members only.
+If a complaint is investigated by the Ethics Committee, including the dismissal of a complaint, the Ethics Chair person or Committee will report at the next regular Board Meeting; the complaint, and resulting action, will be added into the minutes.
+Minutes from APNA Board Meeting can be viewed by board members only.
 Emails or parts of e-mails received during the ethics investigation may be forwarded to the involved parties at the discretion of the Ethics Committee.

-- The Ethics Chairperson receives the Complaint Form and reviews the complaint.
+The Ethics Committee receives the Complaint Form and reviews the complaint.

-- The Ethics Chairperson sends an e-mail to the member agency involved and may choose to send all or part of the complaint.
+The Ethics Committee contacts the member involved and may choose to send all or part of the complaint.

-- Ethics Chairperson conducts an evaluation of all of the facts involved, which may include sharing all or part of the agency’s response with the complaining party.
+The Ethics Committee conducts an evaluation of all of the facts involved, which may include sharing all or part of the agency’s response with the complaining party.

-- Ethics Chairperson, along with committee members and the President of the Association, decides if additional action is taken, which may include further contact with either or both parties involved.
+Ethics Committee and the President of the Association decides if additional action is taken, which may include further contact with either or both parties involved.
 The Ethics Committee may recommend that the Board of Directors consider warning or revocation of the agency’s membership in the APNA.

 Listed below are some, but not all, of the possible reasons to submit a complaint to the Ethics Committee.